-Thanks to the help of the Shelby County No Kill Mission and many other groups and individuals, we are now holding our very own in house spay and neuter clinics.
+Thanks to the help of the Shelby County No Kill Mission, we are now holding our very own in house spay and neuter clinics.
 We are doing this to ensure that all of the animals adopted from our shelter are spayed/neutered prior to going to their new home.
 We feel this is going to have a great impact on the overpopulation problem we face.

 We need your help.

 Donations are needed to keep this clinic going.

 We are in great need of blankets, towels, 70% rubbing alcohol, gauze pads, betadine to be used in the clinic.

 We can also use donations of dog food (no Ole' Roy, please), cat food (wet and dry), collars and leashes for the dogs, cat liter, trash bags, paper towels, and bleach to help with the daily care of the animals while they wait for homes.

 All donations are tax deductible and you will receive a receipt to use with your taxes.

 Your donations can be shipped or delivered to the Shelby County Animal Shelter at 266 Kentucky Street in Shelbyville, KY 40065.
 For help, you can email Kelly at Scnkm01@gmail.com

 Anyone interested in adopting or rescuing an animal from our shelter should e-mail us at email@example.com, or come to the shelter in person.

 We do have an adoption process including an application.
 We make every effort ensure a direct adoption is a good placement.
 We work with the potential adopter to find the right pet for their home.